developer-advocacy-dremio/definitive-guide-to-apache-iceberg/README.md

-# The Definitive Guide to Apache Iceberg - the supporting Github repo
+# The Definitive Guide to Apache Iceberg
+### The Github Repo

 Supporting code and files for the O'Reilly book "The Definitive Guide to Apache Iceberg"

 Each chapter in book has a folder for supporting documents and resources.
 Not all chapters need supporting resources so some folders may be empty.
+Find links for each section of this repository below.

 ## Resource Table of Contents